wazuh/wazuh-documentation/source/user-manual/upscaling/adding-server-node.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Find steps to upscale your Wazuh server cluster in this section of the documentation.
+   :description: Find instructions on how to upscale your Wazuh server cluster in this section of the documentation.

 Adding a Wazuh server node
 ==========================